wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     Section 69Y: inserted, on 1 July 2008, by [section 7][475] of the Health (Drinking Water) Amendment Act 2007 (2007 No 92).

-##### 69Z Duty to prepare and implement public health risk management plan
+##### 69Z Duty to prepare and implement water safety plan

 *   (1) Every drinking-water supplier must, on or before the date on which this section begins to apply to that drinking-water supplier, prepare in writing either or both of the following, whichever is applicable:

-    *   (a) a public health risk management plan in relation to that drinking-water supplier's drinking-water supply:
+    *   (a) a water safety plan in relation to that drinking-water supplier's drinking-water supply:

-    *   (b) in the case of a drinking-water supplier who is a water carrier, a public health risk management plan in relation to that water carrier's method of transporting raw water or drinking water.
+    *   (b) in the case of a drinking-water supplier who is a water carrier, a water safety plan in relation to that water carrier's method of transporting raw water or drinking water.

-    (2) A public health risk management plan prepared under subsection (1) must,---
+    (2) A water safety plan prepared under subsection (1) must,---

     *   (a) if prepared by a drinking-water supplier in relation to that drinking-water supplier's drinking-water supply,---